Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Acknowledgements

 \section{Acknowledgements}

+High-performance computing resources were provided via the Scientific Computing Research Technology Platform of the University of Warwick, the EPSRC-funded HPC Midlands+ computing centre for access to Sulis (EP/P020232/1), and the Northern Ireland High Performance Computing (NI-HPC) service for access to Kelvin2 (EP/T022175/1).
 The authors acknowledge funding through the UKRI Future Leaders Fellowship programme (MR/X023109/1), a UKRI frontier research grant (EP/X014088/1), and the EPSRC Centre for Doctoral Training in Modelling of Heterogeneous Systems (EP/S022848/1) at the University of Warwick.

-High-performance computing resources were provided via the Scientific Computing Research Technology Platform of the University of Warwick, the EPSRC-funded HPC Midlands+ computing centre for access to Sulis (EP/P020232/1), and the Northern Ireland High Performance Computing (NI-HPC) service for access to Kelvin2 (EP/T022175/1).